badlydrawnrob/anki/README.md

 - One function, syntax, or code snippet to learn
 - One learning lesson (documentation of an outcome)
-- One particular problem you solved
+- One particular aspect of a problem you solved

-### Make use of tags, theming, and searc
+### Make use of tags, theming, and search

 **Our brain works in [focus and diffuse](https://barbaraoakley.com/wp-content/uploads/2018/02/10-Top-Ideas-to-Help-Your-Learning-and-10-Pitfalls.pdf) mode,** so try to relate learning in interesting ways.
 Tag cards to group similar themes (like custom types, loops, or package functions) to drill as a group; theme the cards and learn it in [3 ways](https://github.com/badlydrawnrob/anki/issues/93); Revise a particular card with search.
-There's so many ways to learn.
+There's so many ways to learn!

 ### Do it badly first, then review

 **Often I'll create a flashcard and spot problems with it later.** Perhaps the question isn't worded well, the code sample is too long, formatting is off, it's too unfocused, a different card type is more suitable, or a difficult question needs splitting into three easy cards.
 Fix it then and there in the mobile app, or tag it as `edit` for later.
+This makes for a much more pleasant experience in future.

 ## It's more fun with a compiler (advanced)